Immortal Hounds

 Immortal Hounds (の猟犬, Shinazu no Ryōken) is a Japanese seinen manga series written and illustrated by Ryō Yasohachi.
 It is set in an alternate universe where humans are instantly resurrected after death, save for Vectors, who can spread "Resurrection Deficiency Syndrome".
-It has been serialized by Enterbrain in Harta since 2013, and is licensed in North America by Vertical.
+It was serialized by Enterbrain in Harta from 2013 to 2020, and is licensed in North America by Vertical.
 The manga received a sequel titled Immortal Ridge (の稜線, Shinazu no Ryōsen), which shows the story from the perspective of Vectors.

 Plot

 It is a setting where regular people are Immortal, being able to get resurrected instantaneously.
 People who can die, are called "Vectors".
 The term Vector comes from the medical term for being a source of sickness.
 The condition is called RDS: Resurrection deficiency syndrome.
 In this world, when people get sick, they kill themselves to "reset" their biological state.
 People can get RDS if they fall in love with people who have RDS.
 People discover a person is a Vector when they refuse to get "reset."

 Vectors are euthanized to prevent spreading their disease.

 The two main characters are a Detective named Kenzaki Shinichi and "The Escape Artist."
 Kenzaki lost his sister because she fell in love with a Vector and committed suicide.

 The other main character, the Escape Artist, is a highly trained vector whose identity is hidden by a ribbon clipped to her hair.
 This ribbon makes her head a white-out to everyone else.
 The escape artist is just a term, and this escape artist's name is Kazama Rin, a police office clerk.

 The story focuses on the violent combat between Vectors and Immortals.